 The Embrace Sensitive Razor in particular has a pretty mint handle and a five blade head surrounded by an aloe moisture ribbon, complete with an included refill cartridge and a convenient suction cup shower hook.
 I use the Embrace mostly on my legs and underarms and it was easy to push and glide around contours, resulting in no nicks, cuts, or razor burn.
 I found I would get a closer shave if I put more pressure on the handle and also if the moisture ribbon was properly flattened down as the blades are so compact and close together.
 In use with the dye and fragrance free formula of the Ultra Sensitive shave gel, general irritation is minimized and shaving is made quick and comfortable without fuss or having to be too careful.
 If you have the extra cash to spend on the initial kit, the upkeep of a quality razor especially on sensitive skin can prevent unappealing effects and be a gentle alternative for easy maintenance, less time in the shower, and an overall pleasing experience.

-I'm Jordan: medical editor, poetess & twenty-something virgo from New England, now exploring the heart of Michigan.
+I'm Jordan: healthcare professional, poetess, & twenty-something virgo from New England, now exploring the heart of Michigan.
 This blog is an expression of my love for beauty, style, and art.
 I adore cactus gardens, fairy tales, thrifting, travel, iced coffee with honey, YouTube, & Nintendo ♡